esther615kim/react-testing-setup/README.md

 ### Goals
 - To practice TDD process in React
-- To test React Components with JEst
+- To test React Components with Jest

 ### 📗 Updates